whitesand230/okta-streaming-service-demo/README.md

 For additional information about the Device Authorization Grantplease visit Okta Developer [page](https://developer.okta.com/docs/guides/device-authorization-grant/main).

+## Disclaimer :warning:

+This project serves as a Sample Application, that you can tweak or completely re-purpose.
+It is community-supported and is maintained by members of the Okta team for developers and other IT professionals.
+This is not an official Okta product and does not qualify for any Okta support.
+Okta makes no warranties regarding this project.
+Anyone who chooses to use this project must ensure that their implementation meets any applicable legal obligations including any Okta terms and conditions.

 ## Prerequisites

 * Okta Tenant - If you do not already an Okta tenant, you can register for a free [Okta Developer Editions](https://developer.okta.com/signup/)